Limitations on Accurate, Trusted, Human-level Reasoning: Abstract

 \section{Abstract}

-Safety, trust and Artificial General Intelligence (AGI) are aspirational goals in artificial intelligence (AI) systems, and there are several informal interpretations of these notions.
-In this paper, we propose strict, mathematical definitions of safety, trust, and AGI, and demonstrate a fundamental incompatibility between them.
-We define safety of a system as the property that it never makes any false claims, trust as the assumption that the system is safe, and AGI as the property of an AI system always matching or exceeding human capability.
-Our core finding is that---for our formal definitions of these notions---a safe and trusted AI system cannot be an AGI system: for such a safe, trusted system there are task instances which are easily and provably solvable by a human but not by the system. {We note that we consider strict mathematical definitions of safety and trust, and it is possible for real-world deployments to instead rely on alternate, practical interpretations of these notions}.
-We show our results for program verification, planning, and graph reachability.
+We identify a fundamental incompatibility between the goals of accuracy, trust, and human-level reasoning in artificial intelligence (AI) systems, for strict mathematical definitions of these notions.
+We define accuracy of a system as the property that it never makes any false claims when it has the ability to abstain from making a prediction on any input, and trust as the assumption that the system is accurate.
+We define human-level reasoning as the property of an AI system always matching or exceeding human capability.
+Our core finding is that---for our formal definitions of these notions---an accurate and trusted AI system cannot be a human-level reasoning system: for such an accurate, trusted system there are task instances which are easily and provably solvable by a human but not by the system.
 Our proofs draw parallels to Gödel's incompleteness theorems and Turing's proof of the undecidability of the halting problem, and can be regarded as interpretations of Gödel's and Turing's results.
+Key to our proof is the formalization of the notion of trust, which allows us to separate the intrinsic property of a system (being accurate) from its epistemic status (being trusted).